IgorAherne/chunked_rw/README.md

 # chunked_rw

-"Chunked" Reader and Writer, allowing you to process already loaded bytes, while it asynchronously loads more from disk. (or while it writes, in the case of Writer).
+"Chunked" Reader and Writer, allowing you to process already loaded bytes, while it asynchronously loads more from disk.
+</br>(or while it writes, in the case of Writer).
 </br>Groups of bytes are reffered to as "Chunk".
 Saving such large groups of bytes all-at-once, will saturate bandwidth.
 It will help to minimise the latency, which is important because fetching from Disk is a lot slower than fetching from RAM.
 </br>
 </br>